How To Free Up Google Drive Space

 Enter ‘has:attachment’ in Gmail’s search box to search for and erase emails with attachments.
 Emails in the trash also waste storage space, and you can erase those by selecting More > Trash and then clicking Empty Trash now.

 You don’t need to delete images in Photos to free up GD storage space.
-Instead, open Google Photos and click the Main Menu button at the top left of the page.
+Instead, open Google Photos.
 Select Settings to open the options shown in the snapshot directly below.

-There you can select a High quality (free unlimited storage) option.
+There you can select a Storage saver option.
 This effectively compresses images from their original resolution, but the compressed images don’t consume any Google Drive storage at all.
 So select that setting, and upload all your images to Photos instead of separately to Google Drive.

 Empty Google Drive’s Trash